itsjunetime/smserver/README.md

 ## Features
 - Viewing all texts & iMessages from another device
+- Sending texts, iMessages, attachments, camera roll pictures, and tapbacks remotely
 - TLS
 - Desktop Notifications upon new text arrival
-- Sending iMessages remotely, without on-device interaction
-- Sending all types of attachments from desktop
 - Ability to browse and send attachments from host device camera roll
 - Authentication to protect against spying eyes
 - Background operation of server for unlimited time, with screen on or off